LreeLenn/bookends/site/resources/templates/getting-started.md

 ## Step 3: Create a Bookends Instance

 For starters, a default instance will do.
-More advanced stuff is looked at later on.

 ```javascript
 var Bookends = require('bookends');